kaushikData/Document-Classification-Using-Wikipedia-Data/README.md

 The final step in preprocessing requires cleaning wiki dump files to plain text.
 The last line in preprocessing.py runs wikiextractor.py.

-Step2 is a mirror repo for the script by Giuseppe Attardi and contains history before the official repo started.
+Step2 is a mirror repo for the script by Giuseppe Attardi.
 Please refer to the official repo if there any issues: https://github.com/attardi/wikiextractor

 ### Step3: